rishal79/ACADEMY-shanid/S2_LABS/SHELL/RECORD/readme.md

 ---

 ### Q12
-Write a shell script program to calculate the factorial of a given number using Function.
+Write a shell script program to calculate the factorial of a given number using Function.<BR>
 [View Program](./Q12.sh)